cosmos/sdk-tutorials/academy/ibc/clients.md

 </HighlightBox>

 The root is the **AppHash**, or the hash of the application state of the counterparty blockchain that this client is representing.
-This root hash is particularly important because it is the root hash we use on a receiving chain when verifying [Merkle](https://en.wikipedia.org/wiki/Merkle_tree) proofs associated with a packet coming over IBC, to determine whether or not the relevant transaction has been actually been executed on the sending chain.
-If the Merkle proof associated with a packet commitment delivered by a relayer successfully hashes up to this `ConsensusState` root hash, we can know for sure that the transaction was actually executed on the sending chain and included in the state of the sending blockchain.
+This root hash is particularly important because it is the root hash used on a receiving chain when verifying [Merkle](https://en.wikipedia.org/wiki/Merkle_tree) proofs associated with a packet coming over IBC, to determine whether or not the relevant transaction has been actually been executed on the sending chain.
+If the Merkle proof associated with a packet commitment delivered by a relayer successfully hashes up to this `ConsensusState` root hash, it is certain that the transaction was actually executed on the sending chain and included in the state of the sending blockchain.

 The following is an example of how the Tendermint client handles this Merkle [proof verification]((https://github.com/cosmos/ibc-go/blob/main/modules/core/23-commitment/types/merkle.go)).
 Note that non-Tendermint client types may choose to handle proof verification differently: